kruserr/hygg/README.md

 # hygg
 📚 Simplifying the way you read.
 <br>
-Minimalistic vim-like tui document reader.
+Minimalistic Vim-like TUI document reader.

 Read PDFs, EPUBs and documents with vim-like efficiency.
 Enjoy distraction-free reading, and keep your progress forever.